DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

     - If the teaching opration is not acceptable, press `q` to discard the current teaching record, then press `0` to control the robotic arm to return to the initial position.
     - If it is acceptable, press `Spacebar` to save the current teaching record.
 After saving, the robotic arm will automatically return to the initial position.
 4. (Optional) In the `demonstrations/(raw/)<task_name>` folder in the current directory, check the recorded episodes.
-    - Each collected episode data includes: videos recorded by cameras (.avi), and a robotic arm status record file (.json).
+    - Each collected episode data includes: videos recorded by cameras (.avi), and a robotic arm status record file (records.json) and a robot base status record file (base_poses.json) if used.

 **Additional Notes:**